outside tonight

 underpass by Penn Station and

-the sculpture of woman and man as one
+the sculpture of woman and man as onethe feeling you get

 right after the city skyline opens